-Each child enrolled in daycare, Head Start, and public or private school in Alabama must have a valid Alabama Certificate of Immunization on file at the facility that they attend.
+Children enrolled in daycare, Head Start, and public or private school in Alabama must have a valid Alabama Certificate of Immunization on file at the facility that they attend.
 The certificate may be obtained from the physician or clinic that administers the vaccine or may be completed by any county health department in the state if the parent presents a vaccine record from the provider.
 For students who are moving to Alabama, out-of-state vaccine records must be transferred to the Alabama Certificate of Immunization prior to day care, Head Start, or school entry.
 This may be accomplished by taking a vaccine record from the provider to the local county health department, or, if the family has chosen a physician in Alabama, the physician may transpose the record.
-No handwritten immunization cards will be accepted.
+There can be no handwriting on an immunization card for any reason.
+These will not be accepted.